mrcnski/signor.dev/resume.md

 ## Summary

 **Senior Software Developer** with **9 years of experience** in frontend/backend development, and 7 years of experience working remotely on open source projects.
-Provides robust, well-tested and maintainable solutions.
-Experienced in working individually as well as in a team setting.
+Provides **rock-solid** and maintainable software.
+Skilled at finding the most pragmatic solutions for business needs.

 ## Experience